MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 </tr>
 <tr>
 <td>workItemCategoriesAndColors
-<blockquote>Specifies the colors used to represent work items based on their category and workflow state. </blockquote></td>
+<blockquote>Specifies the colors used to represent work items based on their category and workflow state.
+For more information, see <a href="../work-items/workflow-and-state-categories.md">How workflow states and state categories are used in Backlogs and Boards</a>.</blockquote></td>
 <td>Default: <pre>
 {
   "Proposed": {